cloudmesh/cloudmesh-robot/documentation/source/hardware.rst

 Simple sensors
 ~~~~~~~~~~~~~~

-Simple sensors can be attached to the borads with cables (that you need
+Simple sensors can be attached to the boards with cables (that you need
 to purchase seperately).
 Examples include

 -  `Elegoo 37 sensor